 The default percentage is 10%, and it can be increased to a desired value for the specific vdisks.

-There are no definite values, as each the proper values depends on:
+There are no definite values, as each proper value depends on:

-In case of Backup server issues, our developers recommend increasing the snap_reserve of that vdisk to 20% and if issues persists to 30%.
+In case of Backup server issues, our developers recommend increasing the snap_reserve of that vdisk to 20% and, if the issues persist, to 30%.

 Please note that the snapshot reserve space must be reserved at the time of snapshot creation in order to prevent any data corruption for backups.
 Having corrupted backups is worse than having none.

-Finally, please note that increasing the snap_reserve space to high values may reserve more storage space than necessary for snapshots, resulting to wasted storage capacity, so it should be slowly increased only on vdisks with backup problems to find the proper value that resolves backup issues.
+Finally, please note that increasing the snap_reserve space to high values may reserve more storage space than necessary for snapshots, resulting in wasted storage capacity, so it should be slowly increased only on vdisks with backup problems to find the proper value that resolves the backup issues.

-If you would prefer to have the Support team perform the task for you, just raise a ticket in the normal way.
+If you would prefer to have the Support team perform the task for you, just create a ticket.